Current Liabilities: What They Are & How to Calculate [+ Calculator]

 Why You Should Know Your Current Liabilities

-This is calculated by taking current assets and dividing them by current liabilities.
+- Current ratio is calculated by taking current assets and dividing them by current liabilities.
 Current assets are items that can be turned into cash within the next 12 months.
-A current ratio greater than one generally indicates a company that has enough liquidity and assets to meet its short-term obligations.

-This is calculated by taking a company’s quick assets and dividing them by its current liabilities.
-Quick assets are items that can be converted to cash easily but don’t include inventory or prepaid expenses, so it’s more conservative than the current ratio.
-A quick ratio greater than 1 generally indicates a company has the ability to turn its most liquid assets into cash to meet its short-term obligations.
+- Quick ratio is calculated by taking a company’s quick assets and dividing them by its current liabilities.
+Quick assets are items that can be easily converted to cash but exclude inventory or prepaid expenses, so it is more conservative than the current ratio.

 Bottom Line